mikerourke/transfermyti.me/README.md

 If you want to pull and transfer data between the time tracking tools, follow the steps in the **Development Without the Mock Server** section.

+**Note: By default I have the mock server enabled, so if you only start the application and get network request failures, it's because you forgot to disable it.**

 ### Development With the Mock Server

 1. Install dependencies with `yarn install`